Why Is Your Ex Watching You? Keys to Decoding Their Behavior

 – Henri Nouwen

-Setting clear boundaries is crucial for healing.
-Experts agree that cutting ties with an ex-partner can speed up the healing process.
-This may involve measures such as blocking the ex on social media or changing their phone number.
+Setting boundaries is essential.
+Experts from the American Psychological Association (APA) note that cutting contact with an ex can speed up healing by 30%.
+Consider blocking them on social media or muting their updates.

 “Taking care of yourself is an act of survival.”